eslint/rfcs/designs/2023-prelints/README.md

     /**
-     * Creates a virtual file from a subset of the current file.
+     * Creates a text fragment from a subset of text in the current file.
      */
+    createTextFragment(file: TextFragment): void;

+    /**
+     * Creates a binary fragment from a subset of bytes in the current file.
+     */
-    createVirtualFile(file: VirtualFile): void;
+    createBinaryFragment(file: BinaryFragment): void;
 }

 // Supplemental interfaces

-type VirtualFile = VirtualTextFile | VirtualBinaryFile;

-interface VirtualTextFile {
+interface TextFragment {

     /**
      * The name of the file without a path.